Yarrambat: History

 The Post Office opened on 1 March 1910 as Tanck's Corner and was renamed Yarrambat around 1928.

-It is unknown why the name was changed however Yarrambat is named from a Woiwurrung word meaning "high hills" or "pleasant views".
+It is unknown why the name was changed, however Yarrambat is named after a Woiwurrung word meaning "high hills" or "pleasant views".
 The initial choice of residents was to rename the area Kanangra however it was decided it was too close to the Queensland township name of Kanungra.

 Today

 Recently land has been allowed to be subdivided into 1 hectare allotments by the Shire of Nillumbik, with large prestige homes dotting the landscape.
-Yarrambat has become one of Melbourne's affluent north eastern suburbs due to many of its properties being constructed on large allotments within relatively close proximity to the City.
+Yarrambat has become one of Melbourne's affluent north eastern suburbs due to many of its properties being constructed on large allotments within relatively close proximity to the city.